 ABOUT EMMA

-In addition to her work in dance education, Emma founded The Moving Body Clinic in 2006 to support her continued professional dance training.
+In addition to her work in dance education, Emma founded The Moving Body Clinic in 2006 to financially support her continued professional dance training.
 This rewarding work provided valuable insights into movement disorders and further enriched her teaching practice.
-In late 2013, Emma relocated from Southampton to rural Wiltshire and subsequently established Miss Emma’s Dancing in February 2014.
-She is incredibly proud of the friendly, local dance community she has established over the years, and she would like to thank her students for their support.
+In late 2013, Emma relocated from Southampton to rural Wiltshire and subsequently established Miss Emma’s Dancing on 7th February 2014.
+She is incredibly proud of the local dance community she has established over the years, and she would like to thank her students for their support.

 Royal Academy of Dance (RAD): Registered Teacher